RiceCrisp/wordpress-base/README.md

     3. `git remote add origin git@github.com:REPO_NAME.git`
     4. `git push -u origin master`
 6. Run the Action in GitHub to deploy to WP Engine (may have to wait a couple minutes for WP Engine to add SSH key)

+### Creating New Blocks
+For all of these steps, I would recommend either duplicating an existing block or at least referencing one when creating a new block.
+1. Create a folder in the blocks directory.
+2. Create a block.json file with appropriate fields.
+3. Create an admin.tsx file with how the block should render in the editor.
+4. Create a render.php file with how the block should render on the frontend.
+5. Create a front.css and/or admin.css for styles.
+Ideally, the editor and frontend blocks should have the same structure, so we load front.css on both sides.
+However, if additional styles are needed for the editor, they can be included in the admin.css file.
+The admin.css file is optional.
+6. If the block requires javascript functionality on the frontend, you can include a front.ts file.
+Both the front.ts and front.css file will only be loaded if the block is present on the page.
+7. Add the export to /ws/blocks/index.ts
+8. If your dev npm script is already running, you may need to restart it.

+### Modifying Core Blocks
+- To add styles to existing blocks, add a folder to the blocks directory with the name of the block, and then add a front.css file to that folder.
+Some are already included in the theme.
+- To remove a core block, add it to the list in the theme.json file.

+### Folder Structure
+- assets: Static images and fonts used by the theme
+- blocks: Theme's block library
+- inc: PHP files that don't fit anywhere else
+- languages: Multilingual files (not used)
+- parts: Single views, archive views, and password protected page layout
+- post-types: Register post types and any logic related to them
+- src: All source JavaScript and CSS files
+  - src/js/admin/components: Theme React component library
+  - src/js/admin/filters: Filters for modifying core functionality
+  - src/js/admin/formats: Inline text formats
+  - src/js/admin/hooks: Custom React hooks
+  - src/js/admin/options: JSX for option pages
+  - src/js/admin/plugins: Modify core functionality sections (sidebar)
+  - src/js/admin/stores: Custom Redux stores
+  - src/js/admin/styles: Register and unregister core block styles